healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 Type: Cool-touch

 The cool-touch handle is made of BPA-free plastic (+3).
-Its design is standard, without an ergonomic contour or anti-slip feature, but feels secure and comfortable on the wrist nonetheless (+4).
+It’s a simple design without an ergonomic contour or anti-slip feature, but feels secure and comfortable on the wrist nonetheless (+4).

 ### 8.0 - Lid